kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

 ### Local Configuration

-- Override the settings in `appsettings.json` by editing the file `appsettings.Local.json` in the deploy folder.
+- If required, override the settings in `appsettings.json` by editing the file `appsettings.Local.json` in the deploy folder.
+- if required, override the settings in `authorization.json` by editing the file `authorization.json` in the deploy folder.
+- Both files can be changed at run-time and most changes will not require restarting the service.

 - The settings in `appsettings.Local.json` can selectively override settings in `appsettings.json` without having to duplicate the entire file.